-Associate Professor of History

-Areas of Study: Asian and comparative philosophy, Plato, philosophy of mind
+Rui Zhu Associate Professor of Philosophy, Chair of Asian Studies Areas of Study: Asian and comparative philosophy, Plato, philosophy of mind

 Minor in Classical Studies

 The minor in Classical Studies has a six-credit requirement that is fulfilled through an innovative combination of on-site study in Greece and course work on campus.
 No major exists in this program area.